JoaoCampagnolo/JoaoCampagnolo/README.md

 Presently, I am eager to further pursue my education within a research setting, as I am motivated by both the implicated engagement with scientific challenges and the honorable contribution to progress.

 - 👀 I’m interested in Neuroscience, particularly in its behavioral and computational branches.
-In paralel, I'm also fond of exploring the etiology of neuropathologies.
+In parallel, I'm also fond of exploring the etiology of neuropathologies.

 - 🌱 I’m currently learning about unsupervised learning techniques within a Python setting.